Tor network privacy for the hyper-paranoid internet user.

 Google is really no different about it.
 And their reasons are hidden behind the notion of DDOS.
-But in reality they just want to make your browsing experience as difficult as possible hoping you would go back to a normal browser where they track you happily.
-However, this does not stop us for using Google as typing in results from different Geo-Locations thanks to Tor allows us to see differences in the results that you are being proxy’ ed from.
+But in reality, they just want to make your browsing experience as difficult as possible hoping you would go back to a normal browser where they track you happily.
+However, this does not stop us from using Google as typing in results from different Geo-Locations thanks to Tor allows us to see differences in the results that you are being proxy’ ed from.

 The final thoughts.

-Frankly Tor network technology is something that should’ve came out a long time ago.
+Frankly, the Tor network technology is something that should’ve come out a long time ago.
 If it came out early enough it might have even slowed down the greed of ad-revenue based sites from practically ruining the net like a plague of locusts.
 But we’re glad it’s here now.
-This cannot be stress enough that as a user of the net that you are responsible for your own data.
+This cannot be stressed enough that as a user of the net that you are responsible for your own data.
 And the moment you give someone else that data and information then you are bitched.
 This is why we’re not going to hold your hand.
 If you continue to be their “consumer” then you are nothing but a slave to the people who hold that data and will continue to be told how to think/live/act.
 Evolve or don’t.
 The choice is yours.

 Server protect you.